 Here are a few tips to help you get started:

 - Keep your dog's bed away from drafts.
 Cold drafts or damp air can aggravate arthritis or painful joints.
-What's more, an older dog's coat tends to get thinner with age, and slower circulation can make him feel the cold more.
+What's more, an older dog's coat tends to get thinner with age, and slower circulation can make them feel the cold more.
 Make sure that your dog's sleeping area is located in a warm part of your home.
 To make your dog's bed extra warm and cosy, add a fleecy blanket.
-The bed should also have raised edging—if he is able to navigate this—to protect him from drafts and chills.
+The bed should also have raised edging—if they are able to navigate this—to protect them from drafts and chills.

 - Make sure your dog's bed is easy to access.
-Keep your dog's bed in a room that he can get to easily, without having to climb stairs.
-If your dog enjoys curling up at the foot of your bed, make it easier for him to get there by setting up a small ramp or steps at the side of the bed.
+Keep your dog's bed in a room that they can get to easily, without having to climb stairs.
+If your dog enjoys curling up at the foot of your bed, make it easier for them to get there by setting up a small ramp or steps at the side of the bed.

 Keep your dog's bed in the same spot.
-Your older dog doesn't like to have his routine disrupted.
-Not only that, but his vision isn't as sharp as it used to be, so he depends on things being in the same place to get around.
-If you move his bed (or other furniture for that matter) around too often, it can leave him feeling disoriented and anxious.
-If your dog spends a lot of time in more than one room, consider having a couple of beds or even just a pile of soft blankets so your dog can rest comfortably no matter where he is.
+Your older dog doesn't like to have their routine disrupted.
+Not only that, but their vision isn't as sharp as it used to be, so they depend on things being in the same place to get around.
+If you move their bed (or other furniture for that matter) around too often, it can leave them feeling disoriented and anxious.
+If your dog spends a lot of time in more than one room, consider having a couple of beds or even just a pile of soft blankets so your dog can rest comfortably no matter where they are.